Top 15 Automated API Testing Tools 2025

 10. Rest Console (Best lightweight manual API testing in the browser)

-This tool is a REST/HTTP client for Google Chrome that allows users to visualize, construct, and send custom HTTP requests for testing and interacting with any RESTful API service.
-Rest Console offers an intuitive interface for composing requests, inspecting responses, and managing headers, bodies, and authentication with ease.
+Rest Console is a REST/HTTP client for Google Chrome that helps users visualize, construct, and send custom HTTP requests when testing RESTful APIs.

 Feature highlights:

-• Construct POST or PUT body via raw input
+- Construct POST or PUT bodies using raw input

 Pricing: Free

-It is a Python-based REST API testing platform that supports tests in JSON or YAML config files, no coding knowledge is required.
+PyRestTest is a Python-based REST API testing tool that lets you define tests using JSON or YAML—no coding required.

 Feature highlights: